-Paul argued that if our hope in Christ was only for this life; then, we are the saddest people in the world (I Cor.15: 19).
-We are being fooled to live as if there is no tomorrow or a hereafter (I Cor.15:32-33).
+Paul argued that if our hope in Christ was only for this life; then, we are the saddest people in the world (I Corinthians 15: 9).
+We are being fooled to live as if there is no tomorrow or a hereafter (I Corinthians 15:32-33).
 The longing for security is an endless endeavor.
 We are experiencing presently how fragile material security is.
-For Christians, Christ has bridged that uncertainly and warranted a lasting security that begins in this life and continues in the other.
+For the Christians, Christ has bridged that uncertainly and warranted a lasting security that begins in this life and continues in the other.

 What is surprising is that Jesus regarded His followers as a gift of God.
-The Father gave these sheep to the Son.
-The Father drew and prepared them to hear Jesus calling and follow or live with and for Him (Jn.6:44-45; 65).
+God, the Father, gave these sheep to the Son.
+The Father drew and prepared them to hear Jesus calling and follow and live with and for Him (John 6:44-45; 65).
 Unless the Father draws and enables us to follow and obey Christ, then Christ cannot grant us security.
 How do we know when we are being drawn and enabled?
-This is when God’s Spirit begins to tug at our conscience and reminds us of our need to correct and improve (Jn.16:5-15).
+This is when God’s Spirit begins to tug at our conscience and reminds us of our need to correct and improve (John 16:5-15).
 Should we reach a point or a time when we are no longer being convicted; then, it is time to fall on our knees and beg the Lord to draw and renew us again.
-Otherwise, Jesus cannot keep us in His hand (Jn.6:39).
+Otherwise, Jesus cannot keep us in His hand (John 6:39).